-The dean of doctoral studies takes decisions on the public defence of the doctoral thesis, including the decision to appoint the external reviewer, examining committee members and the chair of the public defence.
+The dean of third-cycle studies takes decisions on the public defence of the doctoral thesis, including the decision to appoint the external reviewer, examining committee members and the chair of the public defence.

 The public defence of the doctoral thesis is to take place during the semester.
 The public defence is to be announced at least three weeks in advance; this three-week period is also to be placed during the semester.
-The dean of doctoral studies can grant an exemption from these requirements if there are special grounds for doing so.
+The dean of third-cycle studies can grant an exemption from these requirements if there are special grounds for doing so.

-Any decision to cancel a public defence of a doctoral thesis is taken by the dean of doctoral studies after consultation with the relevant department.
-If the decision to cancel a public defence is due to the external reviewer or an examining committee member forwarding substantial advance criticism of the doctoral thesis to the extent that it is unlikely it will pass, the parties to which the doctoral thesis has been distributed are to be informed that is has been withdrawn and will not be submitted.
+Any decision to cancel a public defence of a doctoral thesis is taken by the dean of third-cycle studies after consultation with the relevant department.
+If the decision to cancel a public defence is due to the external reviewer or an examining committee member forwarding substantial advance criticism of the doctoral thesis to the extent that it is unlikely it will pass, the parties to which the doctoral thesis has been distributed are to be informed that is has been withdrawn and may not be invoked as a doctoral thesis.

 The faculties provide a printing grant and compensation for expenses as financial support.
 The amounts are set in the faculties' annual budget.
-The compensation amount for expenses is paid without the department needing to submit a request, while the printing grant requires an application to the faculty office.
+The compensation amount for expenses is paid without the department needing to submit a request, while the printing grant requires the department to submit an application to the faculty office.
+The request form for the printing grant is available on the faculties' website.